Khayerkhal: Assets and resources at Khayerkhal

 Electrification: Domestic electricity connections have not reached Khayerkhal yet.
 This is a problem that hurts irrigation, education and health.

 Women's SHGs: There are 22 women's SHGs in the village.
 However, they do little else than inter-loan with their group funds.
 Bank-credit is taken only for the men in the family who invest it in agriculture.
 Little happens by way of group’s enterprise.

 Animal Husbandry: This was identified as a potential avenue for additional income.
 As of now, cattle and poultry is reared on a very small scale due to lack of proper training in the field.

 Small scale enterprise: The group of local youths can be considered as resourceful team in this sansad as educated and skilled youths have long been Contacting with DIC and bank for entrepreneurship development.
 The need based action plan for the youths as well as KVIC project can be considered for socioeconomic development.

 Drinking water: Many of the paras do not have PHE taps, and most do not have sufficient numbers.
 Many families were found to be drinking out of wells.
 The habit becomes all the more dangerous during the rainy season.

 Also, many of the existing PHE taps are not maintained properly.
 Water logged around them is not drained periodically, and many of the taps are seen surrounded by slush, moss and stagnant water.

 SC/ST certificates: The majority of the Khayerkhal population belongs to the Scheduled Castes.
 Most, however, do not have certificates to this effect.
 Thus, they cannot avail schemes and reservations meant for them.

 Cremation Ground: The larger sansad covering 17 habitations but do not have a cremation ground.
 The river "Khatimari and Saniajan" can be used for the purpose as well as people are committed to provide the land.

 Fishery: There are a large number of small and medium-sized ponds across the village, apart from a big pond in the "Dhutiarbari" neighborhood.
 Few are utilized for piece-culture, though.
 Here lies a big scope for additional income.

 Migration: A large number of families have members working in distant cities and towns as migrant laborers.
 This is mostly due to inadequate employment opportunities within the village.

 Geographical Situations

-KhayerKhal village is just north of "Padamoti No-1, Gram Panchayet under Maynaguri Block in Jalpaiguri District,West Bengal.
-To the east of "Bhrumapur Sansad".Khayerkhal nearly 4-5km away from the 'CoochBehar' District and to the south of Padamoti No. – 2 Gram Panchayet and the West of 'Uttar Padamoti Sansad'.
+KhayerKhal village is just north of "Padamoti No-1, Gram Panchayet under Maynaguri Block in Jalpaiguri District, West Bengal.
+To the east of "Bhrumapur Sansad".
+Khayerkhal nearly 4–5 km away from the 'CoochBehar' District and to the south of Padamoti No. – 2 Gram Panchayet and the West of 'Uttar Padamoti Sansad'.
 It has one small river "Khatty Mari" and two deep West lands named "Chak Chaka" and "Magoshanidham" which divide the area into two parts.
 The road from Maynaguri to Mekhliganj_Block enters from the north and continues towards Padamoti No. 2 G.P. which is almost in the middle of the village.
 It is a 'hindu' dominated area.
 Most inhabitants are members of "Rajbanshi" Community and belongs to scheduled castes and they work in agriculture.